Best Backpacking Trips in Washington

 Okay, now for the ultimate list of backpacking trips in Washington…

-10 Best Backpacking Trips in Washington
+Best Overnight Backpacking Trips in Washington

-1. Wing Lake
+Lewis + Wing Lake

 If you time this hike just right in the fall, it is second to none.
 It is truly THAT spectacular.
-The line up of yellow golden larches at the end of the lake (that almost resembles an infinity pool) at the East puts on a show.
+The line up of yellow golden larches at the end of the lake (that almost resembles an infinity pool) towards the East puts on a show.

 The hike to Wing Lake begins on the Maple Pass Loop Trail, a VERY popular and scenic route in the North Cascades.
 Start by following the trail counter clockwise from the Rainy Pass trailhead.
 The trail gradually ascends through lush forest, offering occasional views.

-After about 2miles, you’ll reach the junction with the trail leaving from Maple Pass on your right.
+After about 2 miles, you’ll reach the junction with the trail leaving from Maple Pass on your right.
 Its pretty easy to spot.
 From here, the fun of this trail begins and the views become increasingly spectacular, with panoramic vistas of the North Cascades.

 You will soon cross a large boulder field.
 Stick to the tree line, there is a small trail that I found easier to navigate than the big boulders.
 (Especially with a larger pack) After passing the first lake, Lewis Lake, which is gorgeous and worth a look, you face an uphill climb.
 This section weaves through the most beautiful grove of larches.
 And it you are hiking in the fall, they will help distract you from the elevation gain!
 The final stretch to Wing Lake is challenging but rewarding, as the pristine alpine lake comes into view.
 When Wing Lake reveals itself, it is truly breathtaking.
 One to add to your list for sure!